de-Boer-Lab/GIL/README.md

 `Primers` contains TSV files of the indexing primers for each plate generated.
 They are arranged identically to the index TSV files but contain the entire primer sequence, not just the index.

-`Sample_Sheets` contains a CSV file for each plate generated which provides the index sequences in each well for sample demultiplexing.
+`Index_Sheets` contains a CSV file for each plate generated which provides the index sequences in each well to use for sample demultiplexing.
 Because different sequencers read the i5 index in different directions, there are two columns for the i5 index sequence.
 The first column is for the "forward strand workflow", where the index read by the sequencer matches the 5'-3' sequence of the index present in the adapter primer.
-The second column is for the "reverse strand workflow", which reads the reverse complement of the sequence present in the adapter primer.
+The second column is for the "reverse complement workflow", which reads the reverse complement of the sequence present in the adapter primer.

-The top of the sample sheet explains which i5 column to use for different Illumina instruments.
-If you do not already have an Illumina sample sheet template, templates for v1 and v2 sample sheets can be found in the `templates` directory.
+The top of the index sheet explains which i5 column to use for different Illumina instruments.
+You can supply these indexes to your sequencing core, or paste them into an existing sample sheet if you will be demultiplexing BCL files yourself.
+If you do not already have a sample sheet template, templates for v1 and v2 sample sheets can be found in the `templates` directory.
 Paste the i7 and i5 index columns for your samples into the index and index2 columns in the data section, respectively.

 # Unique vs Combinatorial Dual Indexes